-In this study, microbial profiles of twelve samples collected from two rat species (Rattus rattus and Rattus norvegicus) were classified.
-These two rat species are the major reservoirs of pathogenic Leptospira (Boey et al., 2019)and contribute to its epidemiology and transmission to humans and animals.
-Rats harbor this bacteria in their kidneys and are a significant source of environmental contamination (Saito et al., 2013; Rawlins et al., 2014; Costa et al., 2015; Boey, Shiokawa and Rajeev, 2019; Rajeev et al., 2020).
+In this study, microbial profiles of twelve samples collected from 4 wild rat subjects were classified.
+These rats were captured in the Caribbean island of St.Kitts, and are the major reservoirs contributing to the transmission of the pathogenic Leptospira on the Leptospirosis endemic island (Boey et al., 2019).
+Rats harbor this bacteria in their kidneys are a significant source of environmental contaminations (Saito et al., 2013; Rawlins et al., 2014; Costa et al., 2015; Boey, Shiokawa and Rajeev, 2019; Rajeev et al., 2020).
 In addition to kidney samples, we also classified the microbial profiles of samples from rat lungs and spleen.
-We identified the microbial profiles of these samples, which contain many potential rodent pathogen sequences, using nine different shotgun metagenome sequencing taxonomic classification software.
-The differences in the classification outputs were compared and analyzed to address how the use of different taxonomical profiling software on the same dataset could affect the results of the analysis and lead to different biological conclusions.
+We identified the microbial profiles of these samples, which contain many potential rodent pathogen sequences, using nine different shotgun metagenomics sequencing taxonomic classification software.
+The differences in the classification outputs were compared and analyzed to address how the use of different taxonomical profiling software on the same dataset could lead to diverged diagnosis in Leptospira pathogen, and also affect the results of microbiome characterization, which lead to different biological conclusions in the downstream analyses.

-Previous benchmarking studies (Escobar-Zepeda et al., 2018; Ye et al., 2019) have performed comprehensive analyses on these software speed and performance (sensitivity, specificity, precision, and accuracy).
+Previous benchmarking studies (Escobar-Zepeda et al., 2018; Ye et al., 2019) have performed comprehensive analyses on these software’s speed and performances (sensitivity, specificity, precision, and accuracy).
 However, these benchmarks have been generally based on in silico datasets or with the support of laboratory synthetic samples.
 Differences among the microbial taxonomical profiles classified with different tools can be the result of reporting false positive or false negative taxonomies using different algorithms, DBs, or software.
-These differences sometimes seem negligible in benchmarking studies for tools with similar algorithms but can lead to diverging biological conclusions in the downstream analyses depending on the questions being asked.
-The biases originated from these analyses have been understudied; therefore, it is crucial to raise awareness for their existence and for the factors that lead to incorrect biological conclusions.
+These differences sometimes seem negligible in the benchmarking studies for tools with similar algorithms but can lead diverging biological conclusions in the downstream analyses depending on the questions being asked.
+These biases originated from these differences have been understudied; therefore, it is crucial to demonstrate these biases with real biological data, to raise awareness for their existences and to identify the potential factors that lead to the incorrect biological conclusions in a metagenomics study.

-Kraken2 analysis with three different DBs.
+Biases Introduced by DB Selection.